Department of Physical Therapy

 This is an introduction to pharmacology which includes pharmacokinetics and pharmacodynamics.
 Emphasis is on drugs commonly encountered during rehabilitation.
 Side effects that alter physical performance and drug effects influenced by exercise are studied.

 This is a 16-week intensive course in clinically oriented human anatomy from a regional approach.
 Microscopic and gross human anatomy are explored utilizing lectures, classroom demonstrations, human cadaver dissections, dissection videos, and hands-on functional demonstrations.
 Biomechanics are studied from functional and clinical approaches.
-Emphasis is on histology, head, neck, upper extremity, and thorax during the first half of the term; the emphasis of the second half is on the spine, pelvis, lower extremity, spinal cord, and internal organs.
-Concurrent with PT 702.
+Emphasis is on histology, head, neck, upper extremity, and thorax during the first half of the term; emphasis in the second half is on the spine, pelvis, lower extremity, spinal cord, and internal organs.

 PT 702, Clinical Skills I, 6 Units